-Since 1 November 2023, if you have online access to your medical records, you will have access to your full records (from 1 November 2023).
+If you have online access to your medical records, you will have access to your full records.
 This means you will have access to free texts, letters, and documents once they have been reviewed and filed by the GP.
 Please note that this will not affect proxy access.